siarheidudko/redux-cluster/README.md

 Options <Object> Required:

-- path <String> - name of the file socket (linux) or the name of the named channel (windows), if use as IPC
+- path <String> - name of the file socket (linux, file will be overwritten!) or the name of the named channel (windows), if use as IPC
 - host <String> - hostname or ip-address (optional, default 0.0.0.0), if use as TCP
 - port <Integer> - port (optional, default 10001), if use as TCP
 - login <String> - login in socket